elbruno/2510-DevIntersection-demos/Readme.md

      - `/1-HFMCP/MCP-01-HuggingFace/` → minimal Hugging Face MCP console app
      - `/1-HFMCP/MCP-02-HuggingFace-Ollama/` → Ollama/Hugging Face example console app

    ---

+   ## Folder details

+   Below are brief explanations of the two main demo folders so you can quickly understand what to open and run.

+   1-HFMCP
+   - Purpose: contains small .NET console samples that demonstrate calling Hugging Face MCP (Model Control Plane) style APIs from C#.
+These are minimal, self-contained examples intended for learning and quick experimentation.
+   - Notable folders/files:
+      - `MCP-01-HuggingFace/` — a tiny console app (`MCP-01-HuggingFace.csproj`, `Program.cs`) showing the simplest pattern to call a hosted model or inference endpoint.
+      - `MCP-02-HuggingFace-Ollama/` — an example that wires an Ollama local model or Ollama-style runtime through the same patterns used for cloud-hosted endpoints.
+Also includes `MCP-02-HuggingFace-Ollama.csproj` and `Program.cs`.
+   - How to run: open the folder in an editor or run from the command line with the .NET SDK installed (recommended .NET 9).
+Typical commands:

+      ```powershell
+      cd 1-HFMCP\MCP-01-HuggingFace
+      dotnet run
+      ```

+      Replace the path with `MCP-02-HuggingFace-Ollama` to run the second sample.
+Add any required API keys or local model runtime configuration into `appsettings.json` or environment variables as noted in each sample's README or `Program.cs` comments.

+   2-AIWebChat
+   - Purpose: a multi-project sample (AppHost, ServiceDefaults, Web) that demonstrates an end-to-end AI Web Chat application using Azure AI Foundry patterns and/or Hugging Face integrations.
+The `1.start` folder is a trimmed starter ready for follow-along demos; `2.complete` contains the finished version used for demos.
+   - Notable folders/files:
+      - `AIWebChat-HF-AIFoundry.AppHost/` — host project for background services and configuration (`AppHost.cs`, `appsettings*.json`).
+      - `AIWebChat-HF-AIFoundry.ServiceDefaults/` — shared service wiring and extension helpers.
+      - `AIWebChat-HF-AIFoundry.Web/` — the Blazor/ASP.NET Web UI (`Program.cs`, `Components/`, `wwwroot/`, `Services/`).
+   - How to run: open the solution in the `1.start` or `2.complete` folder with Visual Studio or run from the command line using the .NET SDK.
+Example (from `1.start`):

+      ```powershell
+      cd 2-AIWebChat\1.start\AIWebChat-HF-AIFoundry.Web
+      dotnet run
+      ```

+      Or open the solution `AIWebChat-HF-AIFoundry.slnx` in Visual Studio/VS Code and run the Web project.
+Check each project's `appsettings.Development.json` for any API keys, endpoints, or local model configuration required to connect to AI services.

+   Notes & tips
+   - Use .NET 9 SDK to build and run the projects (links earlier in this README).
+If you're using Codespaces or a devcontainer, ensure the container has .NET 9 installed.
+   - Many samples expect you to provide credentials or local runtimes (Ollama) via environment variables or `appsettings` — inspect `Program.cs` comments for guidance.
+   - The `2.complete` folder contains the finished version that was used in the live demo; if you want a reference implementation, start there.

+---

 ## 🧑‍💻 Reproduce the Copilot Agent + Codespaces setup